Do you have a vintage house? Does it still have an old Octopus Furnace?

 It is possible the future owners may be shallow minded and think I was crazy for saving it and prefer to have the extra space.
 However, I am sure after more years, owners after them will appreciate being stewards of something so unique.

-A preservation easement will assure my wishes are carried out.
+A preservation easement (you should really read this link) will assure my wishes are carried out.
 As easement such as this is something everyone should think about for life is short and our legacy should live on.

 Do any of you still heat with coal?

-Click the link to see the full original instruction manual – 1942-american-standard-sunbeam-gravity-furnace-manual
+Click the link to see the full original instruction manual – 1941-american-standard-sunbeam-gravity-furnace-manual

 Fascinating!
 I was glad to read about this.
 We have the original 1904 octopus furnace in our house.
 It was converted to gas from coal in the 1950s, before we bought the house.
 What’s interesting is that the cold air returns are huge round tiles beneath the basement floor.
 There’s also a cold air intake under the front porch – about 24 inches in diameter.
 I like the smooth even heat that gravity provides.
 The new, high efficiency furnaces, tend to blast you out with heat for a little while, then turn off, with no residual heat from hot cast iron wafting up.
 I’ll be curious to see what your heat bills are, compared to your old furnace.
 I’ve compared mine with new gas furnaces (although most neighbors aren’t willing to share), and find that the payback period for a new furnace could be decades.
 There’s really no maintenance on an old gravity heater – no pumps, electronic controls, etc. The one thing that I think would significantly increase efficiency is if I could get a flue damper that closes, then opens automatically when the gas turns on.
 Warm air does go up the chimney from the basement all the time. from the flue diverter.
 Nobody seems to know anything about such dampers.